smchinna/React-Assignment/README.md

 SCAPIC FRONEND REACT ASSIGNMENT

   ( NOTE :
      Actually This project to be a 3D models.
-But I'm unable to do 3D features.
 But I was tried 'aframe', 'react-vr' and three.js with react.
      What are the issues, I was faced?
        - I'm not able to load .obj file .mtl file using s3 bucket and also local files (.obj and .mtl).
        -I can able to create square, circle and etc. But I'm not able to loop.)